 - Consider alternatives to oral contraceptive use

-If you’re an eager beaver and after reading this you decide to go all in with all the things that help increase the good estrogen, I need to caution you (but I like your style!)
-If you get the good estrogen too high it can cause osteoporosis.
-The body is all about balance.
-The best way to go about this is to get the Estronex test and then take action based on individual results.
+If you’re feeling motivated after reading this and decide to dive into everything that boosts good estrogen, I do have a caution (though I love your enthusiasm!).
+If you raise your good estrogen levels too high, it can lead to osteoporosis.
+The body thrives on balance.
+The best approach is to take the Estronex test and then make decisions based on your individual results.

 Whether you’ve already had one of these cancers, or you already have these risk factors, or you just want to take good care of yourself, this test is for you.
 I can help you even if you can’t physically come into my office.
 This is powerful information that will give you direction on what you need to be doing or not doing to lower your risk of estrogen-sensitive cancers.